Pedro-Beirao/esnake/platforms/pc/scratch/README.md

 So, the time has come to make Snake with my worst enemy, drag and drop programming.

-It was ... weird.
-Not even tile based.
+It was ... weird. wasn't even tile based.

 ## Remarks